-- 1.1.1 In support of Chapter 10 (Volume 1) of the Design Manual for Roads and Bridges (DMRB) Stage 3 Environmental Impact Assessment (EIA) report; this technical appendix presents an Outline Peat Management Plan (OPMP) for Project 8 Dalwhinnie to Crubenmore of the A9 Dualling Programme (hereafter referred to as the Proposed Scheme). - 1.1.2 The purpose of the OPMP is to present estimated peat soil and peat excavation volumes, and demonstrate that management of these during construction of the Proposed Scheme has been considered and shall be treated appropriately.
-It describes the management approach adopted through design development of the Proposed Scheme related to peat, and presents an outline of options that may further minimise impacts and/ or provide mitigation via potential re-uses. - 1.1.3 The information presented herein supports the potential impact assessment in Chapter 10 (Volume 1) and has been prepared utilising available information as described in Appendix 10.1 (Volume 2).
+- 1.1.1 In support of Chapter 10 (Volume 1) of the Design Manual for Roads and Bridges (DMRB) Stage 3 Environmental Impact Assessment (EIA) report; this technical appendix presents an Outline Peat Management Plan (OPMP) for Project 9 - Crubenmore to Kincraig of the A9 Dualling Programme, hereafter referred to as the Proposed Scheme. - 1.1.2 The purpose of the OPMP is to present estimated peaty soil/ topsoil and peat excavation volumes, and demonstrate that management of these during construction of the Proposed Scheme has been considered and shall be treated appropriately.
+It describes the management approach adopted through design development of the Proposed Scheme related to peat, and presents an outline of options that may further minimise impacts and/ or provide mitigation through potential re-use. - 1.1.3 The information presented herein supports the impacts assessed in Chapter 10 (Volume 1) and has been prepared utilising available information as described in Appendix 10.1 (Volume 2).
 This and other relevant aspects of the DMRB Stage 3 EIA should therefore be referred to as necessary.